sammycorgi/laravel-collection-time-filter/README.md

 Pass a collection of `LaravelCollectionTimeFilter\HasTime` objects to a new instance of a `LaravelCollectionTimeFilter\CollectionTimeFilterMinutes`, along with the required interval in minutes and the existing interval.
 The existing interval isn't too important it just ensures that the required interval is larger.

+Please note, the input collection **must** be sorted by time ascending.

 Call `getFilteredCollection()` on this object to filter down the results to the required interval.

 This will find the closest value to the given interval, starting at 00:00 and ending at 00:00 the following day minus your required interval, for a total of `24 * intervalsPerHour` intervals.